Our Favourite Homestays In India

 Mohan niwas – Jodhpur

-Descendants of the Royal family, the owners of Mohan niwas are a father daughter duo.
+Descendants of the Royal family, the owners of Mohan Niwas are a father-daughter duo.
 The house is full of character and trinkets, pictures and showcases the glorious history of the Royal family.
 The breakfast here is one of the best spreads you will have and don’t be in a hurry to leave as when you sit down with Madanji conversations get interesting and then you inevitably end up sitting for longer than you expected.
-They have five rooms and each.
-Located close enough to the old city maybe 15-20 minutes ride out its a lovely Place to come back to after the hustle of the old city.
+They have five rooms and each are spectacular.
+Located close enough to the old city maybe 15-20 minutes ride out its a lovely place to come back to after the hustle of the old city.

-This place is right up on our list, in the a small village Sisarma seven km away from Udaipur, is this beautiful home of colonel and his family.
+This place is right up on our list, in the a small village Sisarma 7 km away from Udaipur is this beautiful home of colonel and his family.
 They live in one section where they serve you a delicious breakfast and meals or you can share a beer with them in the evening on the terrace which has a fantastic view of the entire city of Udaipur.
-Having worked for the Maharajah of Udaipur for the longest time hospitality is in this families blood and they are fantastic hosts.
+Having worked for the Maharajah of Udaipur for the longest time, hospitality is in this families blood and they are fantastic hosts.
 The rooms are nicely decorated and are extremely large.
-Local furniture and rugs brighten the room.
+Local furniture and rugs brighten up the room.
 They do have a few friendly dogs roaming the property.
 And you would wake up in the morning and spot peacocks and plenty of other birds.
-You can take a few short hikes from.
-So Dewra means the house of the gods and the story of how they found the place and build a house around the temple within there Compund is quite fascinating.
+You can take a few short hikes from here also.

 Fabia and sorayas – Mumbai